Winky Wiryawan

-Winky Wiryawan who has full name Nurayendra Irwindo (Hangul: 윈키 위르자완) (born 9 December 1978) is an actor from Indonesia.
-In addition, he is also known as one of the DJ (disc jockey) from Jakarta thus the nickname DJ Winky is also attached to it.
+Winky Wiryawan, full name Nurayendra Irwindo (born 9 December 1978), is an actor, DJ, and television host from Indonesia.
+He is also a Jakarta-based DJ under the nickname DJ Winky.

 Career

 He was offered a role as Ferdy in the film Jelangkung (2001), which directed by Rizal Mantovani and Jose Purnomo.

 Winky then played in a similar themed film, Titik Hitam (2002) directed by Sentot Sahid, who later introduced himself as the director Rudy Soedjarwo and producer Leo Sutanto.
 Introduction was then opened up opportunities for Winky to star in Singa Karawang-Bekasi (2003), and Chasing the Sun (2004), With the Chasing the Sun, Winky won the category of Best Crying Scene MTV Indonesia Movie Awards (MIMA) 2004.

 In 2006, Winky starred in 3 movies at once, Ruang, Berbagi Suami, and 6:30.
 In the same year, Winky also won the Most Favorite Supporting Actor nomination in the MTV Indonesian Movie Award 2006 through the film Berbagi Suami.

+Apart from that, Winky acts as a host for television shows, such as Kuis Terka Gambar Gress in 2005, then the improvisational comedy programs, Akhirnya Datang Juga which is an adaptation of Thank God You're Here, and also served as a judges on DJ's competition program, The Remix.